Stepfret Williams

-Stepfret Williams III (born June 14, 1973) is a former American football wide receiver in the National Football League for the Dallas Cowboys and Cincinnati Bengals.
+Stepfret Williams III (born June 14, 1973) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Dallas Cowboys and Cincinnati Bengals.
 He played college football at the University of Louisiana at Monroe.

-Early years
+Early life

 Williams attended Minden High School, where his father was an assistant football coach.
 As a senior, he received All-state honors playing defensive back, while also being named an All-district selection at wide receiver, after registering 15 receptions for 350 yards.

 He accepted a football scholarship from the University of Louisiana at Monroe.
 As a freshman he played behind Vincent Brisby, making 5 receptions for 86 yards and one touchdown in 5 games.
 His first career catch was good for a 43-yard touchdown in a 38-10 win over Nicholls State University.
 In the Division I-AA playoffs, he made 86 (second longest in school history) and 32-yard touchdown receptions against Alcorn State University.

 As a sophomore, he became a starter and the team's leading wide receiver, recording 40 catches for 929 yards (18th in the nation), 10 receiving touchdowns (school record) and the first of three straight All-Southland Conference selections.

-As a junior, the league moved from Division I-AA to Division I. In a higher level of competition, he produced 57 receptions for 1,106 yards (sixth in the nation and a school record), 10 touchdowns and six 100-yard receiving games (school record).
+As a junior, the league moved from Division I-AA to Division I-A. In a higher level of competition, he produced 57 receptions for 1,106 yards (sixth in the nation and a school record), 10 touchdowns and six 100-yard receiving games (school record).

 In his final year, he had 66 receptions (14th in the nation and a school record) for 1,056 yards (12th in the nation) and 12 touchdowns (school record).
 Against Mississippi State University, he made 12 receptions for 167 yards and scoring catches of 32, 39 and 7 yards in a 34-32 win.
 The following game against the University of Nevada, he had 10 receptions for 264 yards (school record) and 4 touchdowns (76, 8, 40 and 60 yards) for 24 points (school record).
 He also played in the Senior Bowl.

 Williams is considered to be one of the greatest wide receivers in school history, after setting 15 records, including career marks with 3,177 receiving yards, 33 touchdowns, 16 one hundred yard receiving games, 11 receptions over 50 yards, the first UL Monroe player to gain over 1,000 yards twice in a career, the top two single-season yardage totals, two of the top four single-season reception totals and the top three single-season touchdown totals.